zeldigas/text2confl/docs/storage-formats/markdown.md

 # Document structure

-Every Markdown document corresponds to separate confluence page.
+Every Markdown document corresponds to separate Confluence page.

 Document can contain *YAML Front Matter* block at the very beginning - section in YAML format where various metadata can be defined like custom title for page, page labels and properties.
 You can read about supported attributes